 About Imperial Tea

-It is a well known fact that next to plain water, the most popular drink on earth is tea.
-We are honored to make many of the world’s finest, rarest, and most highly acclaimed teas available to you at our teahouses and online.
+It is a well known fact that next to plain water, tea is the most popular drink on earth.
+We are honored to make many of the world’s finest, rarest, and most highly acclaimed teas available to you at our teahouse and online.
 It is our privilege to invite you to experience the tradition and artistry of one of life’s oldest and most rewarding pleasures – known simply as the way of tea.

 About Roy Fong

 Roy Fong is the founder of San Francisco’s Imperial Tea Court, the first traditional Chinese teahouse in America.
 Born in Hong Kong, Mr. Fong was introduced to tea early in life, and has spent many years cultivating relationships with tea gardens in mainland China and Taiwan.
 Each year he visits select producers to supervise all aspects of production, from planting and cultivation to harvesting, processing and grading.
 He has also built close ties with the historic pottery workshops of Yixing in Jiangsu province and imports dozens of exceptional “purple sand” teapots to the United States each year, many of which are his own special designs and commissions.

 During his term as Head of Research & Development for the International Tea Masters Association, Mr. Fong spent several years directing and personally overseeing the award-winning “Lotus Heart” Dragon Well tea program in the renowned West Lake area of Hangzhou, China.
 In 1997, an international jury awarded his “Imperial Green” tea first place at the Tea Masters annual conference.